fission-codes/whitepaper-old-format/wip-snippets.md

 > The art of programming is the art  of organizing complexity,  of mastering multitude,  and avoiding its bastard chaos  as effectively as possible
 > ~ Edsger Dijkstra

+SCaaS

+Note to self: DNS TXT records should come with a signature of the pointer